Shadow World (video game): Development

-Shadow World was the last in a series of games Potter wrote for Synapse in a one-year period between November 1981.
-All made use of smooth scrolling and demonstrated an evolution in technique, growing more graphically complex over time, and becoming much faster paced.
+Shadow World was the last in a series of games Potter wrote for Synapse.
+All make use of smooth scrolling and demonstrated an evolution in technique, growing more graphically complex over time, and becoming much faster paced.
 Potter's royalties were shrinking over time, eventually reaching 80 cents a game sold.
 At the same time copyright infringement was rampant.
-When he saw that his own brother in law had made unlicensed copies of all his games, he decided to leave the games market.
-He turned to the nascent IBM PC market, but also released a few more Atari titles with other labels.
+When he saw that his own brother in law had made unlicensed copies of all his games, he decided to leave the video game market.
+He turned to the nascent IBM PC market, but also released a few more Atari games with other labels.

+Mike Potter called Shadow World his favorite of the games he wrote.

 Reception

-Antic commented only on its frenetic pace, noting "After playing this game, you may never complain about rush-hour traffic again."
-Potter rated it as his favorite game.
+Antic gave a brief review of the game in February 1984 and noted its frenetic pace.